Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 ### CMSIS_MCI

-Connects to a [CMSIS-Driver MCI Interface](https://arm-software.github.io/CMSIS_6/latest/Driver/group__mci__interface__gr.html) that offers a physical Memory Card connector on the evaluation board.
+Connects to a [CMSIS-Driver MCI Interface](https://arm-software.github.io/CMSIS_6/latest/Driver/group__mci__interface__gr.html) that offers a physical memory card connector on the evaluation board.

 `CMSIS_target_header` contains the pin mapping to the physical driver.